Pluteus cervinus Fawn Pluteus Shipley Country Park,

 and no gills/pores visible.
 Stem hardly visible 0.5 cm coarse.

-Several in soil near broad-leaved trees.
-Inedible
+Several in soil near broad-leaved trees

 Coprinus atramentarius Common Inkcap, Bunny, Nottinghamshire